David Accam

-David Accam (born 28 September 1990) is a Ghanaian professional footballer who plays as a winger for Finnish club Inter Turku.
-He has won 11 caps for the Ghana national team.
+David Accam (born 28 September 1990) is a Ghanaian former professional footballer who played as a winger.
+He won 11 caps for the Ghana national team.

 Club career

 Ghana

 Accam did not belong to a club during the first twelve years of his life.
 He instead spent his time playing with friends on gravel pitches in the parks of Accra.
 There, he was spotted by a scout from Ghana-based Right to Dream Academy, where he would spend four years.

 England

 In 2008, Accam received a three-year scholarship to study at Hartpury College in England.
 He combined his time there with playing in the English lower leagues.
 After signing for English club Ledbury Town, Accam scored on his debut in December 2009.
 He then played for English club Evesham United during the 2010–11 season while also featuring in the reserve team squad at Forest Green Rovers.
 The fact that Accam was in England on a student visa prevented him from playing for their first team, or any club in a higher division.

-After his time at Evesham United he took part in the Nike "The Chance" competition where he was one of eight winners who got to spend the 2011–2012 season with Nike Football Academy.
+After his time at Evesham United he took part in the Nike "The Chance" competition, where he was one of eight winners who got to spend the 2011–2012 season with Nike Football Academy.